hapax/hapax.github.io/assets/reality.md

 goggles, and latex gloves, maybe peering into a microscope or wielding a pipette.
-These are the props of a scientist if we believe the canonical stereotype, the one we see in films, television, books, really everywhere else in popular culture.
+These are the props of a scientist if we believe the canonical stereotype, the one we see in films, television, books, and really everywhere else in popular culture.
 Whatever its flaws, this stereotype has one saving grace: it is democratic; everyone can aspire to wear a labcoat and look through a microscope.